-OpenTelemetry: head-based and tail-based sampling, rate-limiting
+OpenTelemetry sampling: head-based and tail-based

-Sampling reduces the cost and verbosity of tracing by reducing the number of created (sampled) spans.
+OpenTelemetry Sampling reduces the cost and verbosity of tracing by reducing the number of created (sampled) spans.
 In terms of performance, sampling can save CPU cycles and memory required to collect, process, and export spans.

 Sampling: when and where